Freeports in the UK

 Learn more about UK Freeports

 The UK Government are working to establish Freeports across the whole of the UK.
-Find out more about each of the Freeports announced to date:
+Each Freeport builds on regional sector strengths, key infrastructure, and the connectivity of the ports they encompass to offer unique investment and trade opportunities.
+Find out more at the links below.

 - East Midlands Freeport